1945 Auckland Rugby League season: Top try scorers and point scorers

+The try and point scoring lists were compiled from Fox Memorial, Roope Rooster, Phelan Shield, and Stormont Shield matches.
 The scoring includes Fox Memorial matches including the playoff type matches, the Roope Rooster and Phelan Shield competitions and also the Stormont Shield final.
-It does not include the exhibition matches that Ōtāhuhu played in the West Coast or the match between Ponsonby and Mt Albert at Cambridge on October 13.
+It does not include the exhibition matches that Otahuhu played in the West Coast or the match between Ponsonby and Mt Albert at Cambridge on October 13.
+There were several matches which were played on suburban grounds which had little or no reporting and no scoring lists.
+The Point Chevalier side was particularly affected by this.